 - the bean has the given bean name, and - the bean is available for injection in the module where the name resolution is requested.

-For a custom implementation of the Bean interface defined in The Bean interface, the container calls
+For a custom implementation of the Bean interface defined in The Bean interface, the container calls getName() to determine the bean name.

 5.3.1.
 Ambiguous names